BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 The resistance to new hardness cannot be primarily argumentative.
 Trump, the German AfD, and others do not convince people via rational arguments but through emotions.
-In fact, **cruelty is the point**; it is a necessity; it is a desired feature of their politics and behaviour to humiliate their perceived enemies even if their actions go against their base because it is cruelty that can be employed to get back what one never owned and will never own: a nation, a race, a country, a planet, a superintelligence.
+In fact, **cruelty is the point**; it is a necessity.
+It is a desired feature of their politics to humiliate their perceived enemies even if their actions go against their base because it is cruelty that can be employed to get back what can never be owned: a nation, a race, a country, a planet, a superintelligence.

 One does not refute resentments through better arguments; one changes them through better stories---that is, through narratives that give a face to people regarded as foreign, that show what it feels like to be excluded, persecuted, humiliated and by creating the conditions that everyone finds a niche in which they can self-realize themselves.
 That is not a weakness of the liberal project but its actual strength: not persuasion through logic, but expansion of the imagination.

 Third, and this is perhaps Rorty's most uncomfortable lesson: liberals must stop overlooking their own cruelty.
 New hardness thrives where people feel that their vocabulary---their way of describing their life, giving dignity to their work, and meaning to their community---is being ridiculed by those who advocate openness and tolerance.
-A solidarity that applies only among the educated, excludes any recognition of the sufferings of a racist, is blind to the struggle of the worker is no solidarity.
+A solidarity that applies only among the educated, excludes any recognition of the sufferings of a racist, is blind to the struggle of workers is no solidarity.

 We easily fall into the trap of forcing a description of the world onto someone else that makes them powerless, or ignoring their capacity to suffer.
 A racist acts with immense cruelty by denying the humanity and suffering of others based on their race.
 However, Rorty warns that if liberals turn around and treat the racist as a subhuman monster who is inherently evil, the liberals are also slipping into a form of cruelty.
 They are closing their eyes to the racist's humanity, treating them as an irredeemable object rather than a person who has been poorly socialized.
 It is a new form of humiliation, and Rorty would have insisted that liberals look for this first in themselves before pointing a finger at others.

-There is no absolute moral laws that resolves this *paradox of tolerance* but a pragmatic response: your tribe's way of living which does not tolerate racism is better to reduce cruelty and we will therfore enforce it with the use of political power.
+There is no absolute moral laws that resolves this *paradox of tolerance* but a pragmatic response: our tribe's way of living which does not tolerate racism is better to reduce cruelty and we will therfore enforce it with the use of political power.
 We recognize that the racist is a human being capable of suffering but this will not paralyze us.

 Yet Rorty knew how easily this pragmatic enforcement of power can warp into state-sponsored paranoia.
 His immediate, visceral opposition to the post-9/11 "War on Terror" and the invasion of Iraq was driven by this exact anxiety.
 He recognized that the moment a democracy prioritizes absolute safety over civil liberties, it surrenders its moral authority.
 He viewed the weaponization of fear after 9/11 as a disastrous distraction from building a more just, equal, and inclusive society.
 He called this manifestation "simple-minded militaristic chauvinism".
 To Rorty, trading freedom for security was a cynical political maneuver that exported violence abroad while bleeding away the resources needed to fix internal failures like poverty and systemic racism.
 A society terrified of an invisible enemy inevitably stops listening to its citizens and starts listening to a "strongman".

 In short: Today, Rorty would not call on us to save democracy by philosophically refuting its enemies.
 He would call on us to narrate it---again and again, in new words, for people who do not yet recognize themselves in it.
+Instead of giving up on cultivating the art of solidarity, he would call on us to reconfigure our social reality in such a way that it fits our description of a liberal democracy; to go so far to say: it is more important to be sensible to cruelty than to find "the truth".

 But that requires time.
 Not the time of rapid consumption, but the slow time of reading.